 Though we use the terms interchangeably, climate tech and cleantech aren’t synonymous, nor is one the parent and the other the child.
 In reality, the terms are more like siblings with shared areas of interest but slightly different missions.
 While climate tech has a unique set of priorities based on addressing a monumental, global challenge, cleantech is focused on improving humankind’s efficiency and interaction with the environment around us.

-Regardless of the nuances of both definitions, climate tech is still likely to eclipse cleantech in reach and frequency of use in the coming years.
+Regardless of the nuances of both definitions, climate tech is still likely to eclipse cleantech in reach and frequency of use in the coming years— the trend is already starting and it just feels more ‘woke.’
 According to Yale University’s Six Americas Study, a record number of Americans (29%) are alarmed by climate change.
 And beyond that, decision makers are taking notice of the need for climate action.
-The World Economic Forum this year directly addressed climate change, and large global investment corporations like BlackRock now have a new view of the risks associated with climate change for investors.
+The World Economic Forum this year directly addressed climate change, and large global investment corporations like BlackRock now have a new 2020 view of the risks associated with climate change for investors.

 BlackRock isn’t the only player on Wall Street thinking this way either.
 There are a number of reports emerging about the investment opportunities and risks associated with climate change, which focus squarely on decarbonization.
 Many clean energy venture capital firms – Clean Energy Ventures among them – also have investment criteria or metrics that are directly tied to GHG emissions, bringing climate change front and center in the investment mandate.